 I studied Architecture in South Africa and on my last year at the University I was working for one of my professors.
-It was then that I realized architecture is not for me.
+It was then that I realised architecture is not for me.
 An architect is required to have a lot of patience.
 There is a lot of time in between designing and building and I am an impatient person.
 So, I dropped out just 2 months before graduating.
 I then moved to Paris, to work at a studio that mostly did interior design, which didn’t really happen, because I enrolled at Fashion Design School!
 At first I thought I would be just working on textiles, but I couldn’t leave the design process out of it, so I became a fashion designer.
-I moved to New York, where I worked with a very talented couture designer, who taught me all about draping.
+I moved to New York, where I worked with a very talented couture designer, who taught me all about drapping.

 Each collection you design is about a place and a story.
 How do you pick the places that will host your stories for every collection?
 Do you think of a story about your heroin and afterwards start designing?

 Well, the places I chose are places I have visited and loved.
 For example my first collection was based on Cyclades.
 My mom had come here a long time ago, before she was even married, and someone hired her as a model.
 Her pictures and my first contact with Greece is what made the first collection be all about Cyclades.
 The second was all about Russia and art deco and my latest was about Naples, I wanted it to be light and happy.
 So, in general I would say that I chose places that I have been to and that have really inspired me.
 As for the girl starring in every collection, well it is not about her at all.
 It is all about the place.
 It’s almost like it is the same girl in every story.
 She is just visiting a different place each time, like going on an adventure and this procedure changes who she is.

 You are very active professionally in Europe.
 But what about South Africa?
 Are you planning on expanding your business in your birth place?